 - Your range of motion, flexibility and strength will be tested at your first appointment for physical therapy.
 This will help determine the cause of your injury.
 Your therapist and you will develop a plan together to improve your strength and muscles and prevent future injury.

 Without the help of a physical therapist, sports injuries can be a daunting concern.
 You will not only be able to recover faster and more efficiently but also you can avoid further injury by following self-proclaimed treatment plans.
-Advance PT is proud to have a team of therapists who are experts in treating athletic injuries.
+Rutherford Physical Therapy is proud to have a team of therapists who are experts in treating athletic injuries.
 No limitations, we can help you get back in your ring.

 Common Sports Injuries We Treat in Rutherford